ChrstphrHll/npc_gen/students/Nicholus Morthil.md

 ---
 ### Description
 - 2nd year Firbolg Paladin in Burk
-- straight strawberry blond hair that's loose around the shoulders, Pale Green eyes, and Pale Green skin
+- short curly dirty blonde hair that's braided, Pale Green eyes, and Pale Green skin
 - Is Heroic and Noncompetitive, and has Cooperation as their ideal

 ### Organizations